Genealogy Boot Camp for Librarians

 $150 for Members of OLA, OGS and partner organizations*

 $200 for Non members

-Please register in advance.
+Advance registration is now closed.
+Walk-in registrations are welcome.
 The registration fee covers workshops, handouts, refreshments at breaks and door prizes.
 Lunch is not included.

 A GREAT DEAL ON A WHOLE WEEKEND OF LEARNING